-With 129 smart classrooms in service, and 3 more in development, the College has made a long-term commitment of investing in classroom technology as a tool to enhance the delivery of instructional content.
-Currently, the campus has a variety of smart classroom installations, including 65 Crestron systems, 29 Pixie systems, and 35 rooms which require a remote to operate the projector.
-Only 20 classrooms on campus have no smart equipment.
-Crestron Room View would allow the IT department to proactively manage smart classroom resources, it would analyze projector bulb life, system status, and trouble shooting from a distance.
+With 135 smart classrooms in service, the College has made a long-term commitment of investing in classroom technology as a tool to enhance the delivery of instructional content.
+Currently, the campus has a variety of smart classroom installations, including 71 Crestron systems, 29 Pixie systems, and 35 rooms which require a remote to operate the projector.
+Crestron Room View would allow the IT department to proactively manage smart classroom resources.
+Room View can be used to analyze projector bulb life, system status, and enable troubleshooting from a distance.